traizooo/Dependency-Bot/README.md

 ## Troubleshooting

-If you encounter any issues go to [Troubleshooting](troubleshooting.md)
+If you encounter any issues go to [Troubleshooting](troubleshooting.md) page

 ## License